 Future Planned Seminars:

-Community and Public Health Clinical in Costa Rica (January 2023)
+Community and Public Health Clinical in Costa Rica (January 2024)

-Advanced Spanish Immersion and Internship in Mendoza, Argentina (May 2023 ')
+Advanced Spanish Immersion and Internship (May 2024)

-The Cold War in Cuba
+The Cold War in Cuba (Spring Break 2024)

-Tropical Biology in Belize
+Tropical Biology in Belize (May 2024)

 Course Information

-• Course Dates: January 2023
+• Course Dates: January 2024

 • Application & Deposit ($1,000) (NOTE: You must already have a valid passport to be eligible for this program)

-• Total Program Fee (including airfare): $2800 plus airfare
+• Total Program Fee (including airfare): approx $2800 plus airfare

 • Faculty Director: Professor Pamela Preston DNP, RN

 Are you a nursing major and always wanted the opportunity to study abroad?
 Now is your chance!
-All eligible nursing students can elect to complete the clinic component of NU449 Community/Public Health in Costa Rica in January 2023.
-If you elect to complete your clinical abroad you will be enrolled in NU449 during the Spring 2023 semester.
+All eligible nursing students can elect to complete the clinic component of NU449 Community/Public Health in Costa Rica in January 2024.
+If you elect to complete your clinical abroad you will be enrolled in NU449 during the Spring 2024 semester.

 The focus of this course is community and public health nursing.
 In class, you will explore the role of the nurse in health promotion and disease prevention in the global theater.
 The concepts of epidemiology, communicable disease, environmental health, and disaster relief will be discussed.
 Public health issues such as the global health care environment and work with vulnerable populations will be explored.
 Socio-cultural influences on health such as immigration, health care access and cost will be addressed from national and global perspectives.
 Course content will incorporate economic, legal, and ethical perspectives.
 Clinical placement in Costa Rica will incorporate the concepts addressed in the course and more specifically those related to global health.
 You will have the ability to provide care to a socioeconomically diverse group and develop cultural competence, awareness and knowledge.
 You will be assisting at clinics in urban communities, urban shanty communities and perform home visits with the local nursing staff.